 Content is a cornerstone of inbound marketing, without content there is no foundation for the rest of the process.
-Content comes in many forms such as a business blog, eBook, webinar, podcast, etc. Content is especially beneficial in the solar industry because there's still some confusion and misconceptions surrounding solar energy such as: panels require constant maintenance, they're expensive, not effective in cold or cloudy climates, etc. Many of your leads are unfamiliar with the tax breaks they can receive, or the amount of time a panel will pay itself off in savings.
+Content comes in many forms such as a business blog, eBook, webinar, podcast, etc. Content is especially beneficial in the solar industry because there's still confusion and misconceptions surrounding solar energy such as: panels require constant maintenance, they're expensive, or not effective in cold/cloudy climates, etc. Many of your leads are unfamiliar with the tax breaks they can receive or the amount of time a panel will pay itself off in savings.

 So, how do your help your prospects discover all of this?
-A well-planned inbound marketing campaign ensures you'll have content for each phase of the buyer's journey so that you're funneling your leads to making a buying decision and getting them ready to talk to your sales team.
-People have a lot of questions and prefer to do their searching online nowadays; so inbound benefits solar energy companies by giving their leads what they need; with easy and transparent answers in helpful content.
+A well-planned inbound marketing campaign ensures you'll have content for each phase of the buyer's journey.
+That content will nurture your leads and get them ready to talk to your sales team.
+People have a lot of questions and prefer to do their searching online.
+Inbound benefits solar energy companies by giving their leads what they desire with easy and transparent answers.

 Inbound is Customer-Centric

 Do you know your customers like that back of your hand?
-A lot of businesses have a hard time creating their buyer persona, a fictional representation of your ideal customer, however, knowing your persona helps inform your marketing initiatives.
-Most businesses have 3-5 buyer personas, and inbound helps you tailor your strategy to each of these unique customers.
-This is incredibly important in a solar energy company because chances are, you don't have extra funds to waste on the wrong marketing initiatives or social media channels.
+A lot of businesses have a hard time creating their buyer persona, which is a fictional representation of your ideal customer.
+Knowing your persona helps inform your marketing initiatives.
+Most businesses have 3-5 buyer personas, and inbound marketing helps you tailor your strategy to each of these unique customers.
+This is incredibly important for a solar energy company because chances are you don't have extra funds to waste on the wrong marketing initiatives.

 The information you get from inbound tools, such as landing pages, helps inform your salespeople, so they know how to approach each lead in a personalized and unique way.
-Using software like HubSpot helps track leads and their actions.
+Using marketing automation software, like HubSpot, helps track leads and their actions.
 It's easier to connect with a lead if you know exactly what they've been reading and downloading off your website.
 Segmenting by persona, demographic, emails opened, or stage in the buyer's journey is no longer a guessing game when you have inbound marketing strategies and Hubspot working together.

 Inbound is Green(er)

-Alright, so using your computer to track leads, create content, and analyze your marketing data may take electricity, but think about it, inbound is a much more 'green' industry than older outbound marketing.
-Traditional methods, often called 'outbound marketing', including initiatives like newspaper ads, cold calls, billboards, and magazines.
+Alright, so using your computer to track leads, create content, and analyze your marketing data may take electricity, but think about it, inbound is a much more 'green' industry than older marketing tactics.
+Traditional methods, often called 'outbound marketing', include initiatives like newspaper ads, billboards, and magazines.
 Think about all of that wasted paper you can ditch when you go digital.
 It only makes sense that an industry as environmentally conscious as solar energy has a marketing plan to match it, right?